Lightweight Pilot Estimation on LEO Satellite Signals for Enhanced SOP Navigation: Acquisition and Navigation Framework

 Each measurement must be associated with an \ac{sv}, and thus with the \ac{sv} position and velocity.
 However, unlike GNSS, where the satellite ID is identified during acquisition, when using LEO \ac{sop}, this information is not provided by the system.
 To do so, one may exploit the orbital propagator, set an initial position, and obtain the simulated Doppler curves (see Fig. \ref{fig:confronto_doppler}).
 Then, by comparing the estimations to their simulated counterpart, we can match each Doppler shift measurement to obtain the satellite ID.
-In this preliminary work, this matching is manually done.
-In future works, we will investigate methods to perform this task automatically.
+In this preliminary work, this matching is performed by associating each Doppler measurement with the closest predicted Doppler curve.
+Future work will focus on investigating alternative methodologies for this task and evaluating their benefits.
 After this preliminary step, each measurement ${f_{D,\ell}}$, is now labeled with an \ac{sv} ID, and thus matched to a transmitter with position $\bm{p}_{\ell}$ and velocity $\bm{v}_{\ell}$.

 Now, we perform the actual iterative \ac{ls} to obtain the \ac{pvt} via iterative \ac{ls} from the Doppler frequency shifts, which, for the sake of convenience, are converted to range rate measurements, $\dot{r}_{\ell}$, as